 10 Unusual things to do in Florence

 10 unusual things to do in Florence?
-Discover the reason why with the different way to visit Florence suggested by Anne Harrison and her lively love for the heart of Tuscany for the Travel Journal of My Travel in Tuscany.
+Discover this different way to visit Florence suggested by our Aussie friend Anne Harrison and her lively love for the heart of Tuscany.

 The gypsy didn’t draw breath.
 Curses both florid and impressive showered down upon me and my descendants – a possibility my guidebook had failed to mention.
 The gypsy opened my eyes, however, to unusual things to do in Florence and to how this city offers far more than any guidebook can suggest.